Richard Vasgaard

-Richard Vasgaard is an American politician.
-He has served as a Republican member for the 17th district in the South Dakota House of Representatives since January 12, 2021.
-Vasgaard is a farmer and received a bachelor's degree in agronomy from South Dakota State University.
+Richard George Vasgaard (March 18, 1950 – August 27, 2025) was an American politician.
+He served as a Republican member for the 17th district in the South Dakota House of Representatives from January 12, 2021 to January 10, 2023.
+Vasgaard was a farmer and received a bachelor's degree in agronomy from South Dakota State University.
+After redistricting in 2022, he was defeated in a primary for a second term.
+He was later elected to a new term in the House in November 2024.